How to Pick Your Perfect Wedding Style (Updated for 2024)

-You may opt for a traditional church wedding, but are just as likely to get married in a non-religious ceremony with the officiant and vows of your choice.
-Your venue will be stunning, but out of the box.
+You may opt for a traditional church wedding but are just as likely to get married in a non-religious ceremony with the wedding officiant and vows of your choice.
+Your wedding venue will be stunning, but out of the box.
 A botanic garden, a yacht, or museum are your natural settings.

-When it comes to your wedding meal, you bypass the traditional steak, chicken, or salmon.
+When it comes to your wedding catering, you bypass the traditional steak, chicken, or salmon.
 Instead, your reception will likely have food stations that cater to contemporary lifestyles, including vegetarian and gluten-free.
-A dessert bar is more your style than a traditional tiered cake.
+A dessert bar is more your style than a traditional tiered wedding cake.

-You are likely to embrace a few soft colors, but will insist on bold or metallic touches.
-Your wedding gown may be white, but it can also be a hushed pink or delicate ecru.
+You are likely to embrace a few soft colors but will insist on bold or metallic touches.
+Your wedding dress may be white, but it can also be a hushed pink or delicate ecru.

 You’re invariably full of surprises.
-While your gown may be understated, your accessories and decorations will be bold.
-Vibrant, cascading orchids of many colors will make up your centerpieces and wedding bouquet.
+While your gown may be understated, your wedding accessories and decorations will be bold.
+Vibrant, cascading orchids of many colors will make up your reception centerpieces and wedding bouquet.

 Your spirit animal?
 We hear Meghan Markle calling

 You won’t even consider a classic, fitted wedding dress.
 Your gown is as flowing and free as you are.
 The color will be inspired by nature’s own palette.
-Your hair may flow in soft waves or be braided, accessorized by a crown of flowers and greenery.
+Your wedding hairstyle may flow in soft waves or be braided, accessorized by a crown of flowers and greenery.
 A tiara?
 As if.
-The bridesmaids may wear mismatched dresses.
+The bridesmaids may wear mismatched bridesmaids dresses.

 You decorate your wedding venue with hanging flowers or dream catchers.
 You’ll rely on the setting, whether the beach, a garden, or a park, to set the mood.
 The food at your reception is eclectic.
 You might very well combine food trucks with a traditional wedding cake.